Christmas Popcorn Crunch

 Christmas Popcorn Crunch is an easy holiday snack recipe.
 Sweet and salty popcorn with white chocolate, pretzels, M&M candies, and sprinkles.

-Christmas White Chocolate Snack Mix gets a salty, crunchy popcorn twist in this sweet and festive Candy Recipe.
-Perfect for holiday gifting!
+Our favorite Christmas White Chocolate Snack Mix gets a salty, crunchy popcorn twist in this sweet and festive Candy Recipe.
+If you’re a fan of sweet and salty popcorn like Kettle Corn, this is the Snack mix you need to try!

 It’s easy to get to the top of Santa’s nice list with this festive holiday treat!
 Also known as Santa Munch, all you need to make this tasty Christmas Popcorn Crunch is some popped buttery popcorn, white chocolate chips, M&M candies, pretzels, and sprinkles.
 It’s ready in minutes and lasts for weeks, so it’s the perfect sweet to enjoy all holiday season long.